 Protecting Workers All Across Pennsylvania

 Most Pennsylvania employers strive to maintain safe workplaces, as is required by law.
 Sadly, on-the-job accidents still happen every day and sometimes, those accidents prove fatal for workers.
 Families of those workers not only have to deal with the pain and grief of losing their loved one, but they also often face financial hardship due to the sudden loss of their loved one’s income.
-If you lost a loved one in a fatal workplace accident, the Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you collect the workers’ compensation death benefits and any other forms of compensation to which you are entitled.
+If you lost a loved one in a fatal workplace accident, the dedicated workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you collect the workers’ compensation death benefits and any other forms of compensation to which you are entitled.

 Pennsylvania Workers’ Compensation Act

 Most Pennsylvania workers are covered under the Pennsylvania Workers’ Compensation Act (“the Act”), which entitles them to workers’ compensation benefits in the event they are injured at work or contract an occupational illness.
 Full-time, part-time and seasonal workers are all eligible to receive benefits under the Pennsylvania workers’ compensation system.
-Only certain types of workers such as longshoremen, railroad workers and other federal employees are exempt from state coverage and are instead covered under federal laws.
+Only certain types of workers such as longshoremen, railroad workers, and other federal employees are exempt from state coverage and are instead covered under federal laws.

 Workers’ Compensation Death Benefits